 |ED_LPA 9461||Ethics in Education||3|

 Students may become eligible for both elementary and secondary level principal certifications by completing two internships, but in three semesters (a total of 6 graduate hours).
-To be eligible for PK-12 building level certifications, 500 on-site hours and 100 in-class hours must be completed.
+To be eligible for PK-12 building level certifications, 600 internship hours must be completed.
 Specific activities and expectations are provided to students by their internship advisor.
-When completing activities for both levels, there are activities that can be counted for each, meaning that students can "double dip" with activities that are universal to the practice of building level principal.

 All internships may be completed simultaneously, if the student's workday and class schedule allows.
 (For two building level internships and one central office internship, however, it is unlikely that a student would be able to complete all requirements.)
 The total number of graduate hours required for both elementary principal and central office/superintendent certifications is 12.